deavid/crappylinkedlists/README.md

 Explore the different folders in src/ to see the different attempts to implement those beast.
 I should *warn* you here: Almost every example is useless and intentionally wrong.
 You've been warned.

+- linked1: Value Only Linked Lists.
+  What happens if we refuse to use pointers at all costs?